 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-: Limit length to 30 or fewer words.
+Silvia Coimbra: The use of immunolocalization techniques opens several research directions.
+Easily one can decide to further analyze the cell wall composition in more detail of the studied tissues, or even proceed to a molecular approach.Limit length to 30 or fewer words.
 [1].

 INTERVIEW: Named author says the statement above in an interview-style statement while looking slightly off-camera.